foam-framework/foam/tutorial/todo/5-view.md

 - `foam.ui.View` completely re-renders itself every time its `data` changes.
 - `foam.ui.SimpleView` doesn't react at all when its `data` changes.
-- `foam.ui.md.DetailView` doesn't repaint itself - it expects its child view to update themselves if their portion of the `data` changed.
+- `foam.ui.md.DetailView` doesn't repaint itself - it expects its child views to update themselves if their portion of the `data` changed.

 The choice between them isn't always clear.
 Generally, `SimpleView` is for views